notduey/Coding-Projects/README.md

 # Coding-Projects
-personal projects I'll be doing to show my experience
+personal projects I'll be doing to show my interest and experience in coding